 ‘Nature did its job!
 Intact ecosystems shielded us from the worst effects of this storm, and we should all be extremely grateful for that,’ says INT Executive Director, Bianca McGregor.

-‘There certainly is a sense of sadness when Islanders see their sand dunes eroded and stands of fallen trees, but these natural systems were what protected us from the worst effects of Hurricane Fiona,’ she adds.
+‘There certainly is a sense of sadness when Islanders see their sand dunes eroded and stands of fallen trees, but these natural systems were what protected us from the worst effects of post-tropical storm Fiona,’ she adds.

-Nature Provides: The ecosystems that protected us during Hurricane Fiona
+Nature Provides: The ecosystems that protected us during post-tropical storm Fiona

 The Island’s Shield: Our coastline is shielded from potentially catastrophic storm surges by the Island’s intact dune systems and krummholz forests.
 The before and after photos of dune loss on the North shore are shocking, but these iconic ecosystems have protected us all.
 Home to marram grass and other native plants, healthy dune systems are constantly shifting and act as buffer zones between vulnerable land behind them and the onslaught of the sea.